ADD/ADHD Testing and Assessment

 Step 4

-Once the Report is completed, or near completion, you will then receive, through email, a consent form(s) and fill out one for each professional that you wish to receive the Report.
+Once the Report is completed, or near completion, you will receive a consent form(s) through email.
+Fill out a consent form for each professional that you wish to receive the Report (please include the professional's full name, office name, office phone number, or the professional's email address).

 Step 5